meschedl/PPP-Lab-Resources/Lab_Safety_and_Training/Chemical-Lab-Safety-Training.md

 - You can find a list of all solid chemicals in that cabinet [here](https://docs.google.com/spreadsheets/d/1yDtKuec2nwIWYFENB9Ll93Q8GENJnJBYu026NQuk3zk/edit?usp=sharing)
 - All flammable liquids are stored in the flammable cabinet under the hood.
 Not all liquids are from the PPP labs, some are from the Thornber lab.
 When using this cabinet, **make sure the doors latch when closed**.
 If you do not latch the door, it is no longer fire-proof
 - You can find a list of all flammable chemicals in that cabinet for our labs [here](https://docs.google.com/spreadsheets/d/1tYZ34OU6GBhAvuHS4IEkn64MvySKwOOeeKIhfnNXUkI/edit#gid=0)
+- We also have a fire-proof 4 degree fridge, opposite the titrator in the organismal lab.
+For anything that needs to be kept cold and is also flammable, they are stored there.
+For example, tissue samples stored in ethanol are kept in this fridge. **We do not have a fire-proof freezer**
 - All acid storage is in the acid cabinet also under the hood.
 There are also some Thornber lab chemicals in there
 - You can find a list of all acid chemicals in that cabinet for our labs [here](https://docs.google.com/spreadsheets/d/1JE6HakGNpniX6lm_KX9suQDHxghloytCORpnpKGzzDg/edit#gid=0)
 - Zinc-buffered formalin is stored in cabinet J9